Programming-Chaos/evolvedTD/README.md

 > "Any sufficiently advanced technology is indistinguishable from
 > magic." - Arthur C. Clarke

-After the request has been sufficiently reviewed and signed-off by another team member, we will want to merge it back into `master`.
-Since we already took the time to ensure this will happen cleanly, GitHub offers us a button at the bottom of the request to automatically perform the merge from `foo` into `master`, thus completing and closing the Pull Request.
+After the PR has been sufficiently reviewed and signed-off by another team member, we will want to merge it back into `master`.
+Since we already took the time to ensure this will happen cleanly, GitHub offers us a button at the bottom of the PR to automatically perform the merge from `foo` into `master`, thus completing and closing the pull request.

 [wiki]: http://course.cs.uidaho.edu/wiki404/index.php/Main_Page
 [ssh]: https://help.github.com/articles/generating-ssh-keys/